CharaChorder/docs/docs/Beta Releases.rst

 * Profile B, layout layer B1, B2, or B3
 * Profile C, layout layer C1, C2, or C3

-Profiles share the same chord library.
-Because we already have chord profiles in the form of dynamic libraries.
+Profiles share the same chord library because we already have chord profiles in the form of dynamic libraries.
 If you want to activate a dynamic library for your profile you can use a chord to both activate the profile and the dynamic library.

 Each profile has its own settings.
-For example, each profile can have it's own LED colors (currently only on the left half).
+For example on the Master Forge, each profile can have it's own LED colors (currently only on the left half).

-Profiles are backed up individually, by switching to profile A, B, or C at the top of the Managers Device page before backing up.
+Profiles are backed up individually, by switching to profile A, B, or C at the top of the Device Manager's Device/Settings page before backing up.

+During the beta period, the profiles can be configured on: https://master.dev.charachorder.io/

 Layer warp
 ~~~~~~~~~~

-For gaming profiles we added a "layer warp" setting which re-presses held keys when you switch layers.
+For gaming profiles, we added a "layer warp" setting which re-presses held keys when you switch layers.

-With layer warp, you can holding a key (ex: walk forward) and temporarily hold a second key to either:
+With layer warp, you can reverse direction or stop, without releasing the walk forward key, by temporarily holding down another key.

-* reverse direction
-* stop

-Then continue walking forward by releasing the reverse or stop key.

-This can be done on for example, profile B with the following key bindings:
+With Profile B setup for gaming, the key bindings could look like this:

 Layer B1::